 Patients with both cataracts and glaucoma require special consideration.
 Cataracts may naturally coexist with glaucoma, have a causative effect on glaucoma, and/or may even be a result of glaucoma surgery.

-A cataract is a clouding of the lens inside the eye which leads to a decrease in vision.
-When a patient has glaucoma that requires an operation, there may be a unique opportunity to remove the coexisting cataract without significantly increasing the risk of the glaucoma surgery.
-Additionally, when a patient has cataracts affecting their vision along with glaucoma, removing the cataract may provide an opportunity to perform a glaucoma surgery at the same time that may decrease the patient’s need for glaucoma eye drops or improve eye pressure control.
+When a patient has glaucoma that requires surgery, there is a unique opportunity to remove the cataract without significantly increasing the risk of the glaucoma surgery.
+Additionally, when a glaucoma patient has cataract surgery, it may be combined with a glaucoma surgery which may decrease the patient’s need for glaucoma eye drops or improve eye pressure control without significantly increasing the risk of the surgery in most cases.

-Cataract surgery may be combined with one of several glaucoma surgeries including trabeculectomy, glaucoma drainage devices, canaloplasty, endocyclophotocoagulation, and the newer micro-invasive glaucoma surgeries (MIGS).
-The MIGS procedures are especially suited for combining with cataract surgery since they can usually be performed by using the same incision through which the cataract is removed.
-However, they rely on the eye’s natural drainage system and may not get the eye pressure to a low enough level for some patients.
-The iStent is a MIGS procedure that is currently FDA approved for use in combination with cataract surgery.
+Cataract surgery may be combined with one of several glaucoma surgeries including trabeculectomy, glaucoma drainage devices, endocyclophotocoagulation, a microshunt and the spectrum of micro-invasive glaucoma surgeries (MIGS).
+The MIGS procedures are often combined with cataract surgery since they can usually be performed through the same corneal incision.
+However, most MIGS procedures rely on the eye’s natural drainage system and may not sufficiently lower eye pressure.
+There are several MIGS options for your surgeon to choose from and he or she will help decide what is best for you based on several factors such as the stage of your glaucoma, general health, age, lifestyle, and tolerance to glaucoma medications.

 Cataract surgery in a patient with glaucoma may give rise to unique concerns.
-For example, in patients with exfoliation glaucoma there is a higher risk of complications due to inherent weakness in the supportive structure of the natural lens (the zonules).
-Some newer types of intraocular lenses may not be suitable for patients with advanced glaucoma because they affect contrast sensitivity (the ability to distinguish between an object and its background) or may cause additional sensitivity to glare.
-Eye pressure spikes after cataract surgery may be more common in patients with underlying glaucoma and importantly, glaucoma patients are more likely to be susceptible to damage from a transient increase in eye pressure.
+In pseudoexfoliation glaucoma there is a higher risk of complications due to weakness in the supportive structure of the natural lens (the zonules).
+Some newer types of intraocular lenses may not be suitable for glaucoma patients because they affect contrast sensitivity or may cause glare.
+Eye pressure spikes after cataract surgery are more common in patients with underlying glaucoma and importantly, glaucoma patients are more likely to develop optic nerve damage from a transient increase in eye pressure.
+Eye surgeons who regularly care for patients with both cataracts and glaucoma are prepared for the unique challenges associated with performing combined cataract and glaucoma surgery.

-To conclude, in patients with coexisting cataract and glaucoma, surgical treatment poses unique challenges.
-There are several treatment options and many variables factor into the decision to choose a particular procedure.
-A detailed discussion with your doctor is important in order to determine the best option for you.
+To conclude, in patients with coexisting cataract and glaucoma, surgical treatment requires special considerations.
+There are several treatment options and variables to consider before deciding on the best surgical glaucoma procedure to perform at the time of cataract surgery.
+A detailed discussion with your eye doctor is important in order to determine the best option for you.

-Article by Davinder S. Grover, MD, MPH.
 Dr. Grover is an Attending Surgeon and Clinician at the Glaucoma Associates of Texas, located in Dallas, Texas.
 He specializes in the medical and surgical management of complex glaucoma as well as cataract surgery.
+His research interests include international ophthalmology, innovative glaucoma surgeries, and clinical outcomes in medical and surgical glaucoma management.